robertthiesmeier/cross_site_imputation/README.md

 ```

+## Extension: Empirical heterogenity between study sites

 ## Wrap-up :white_check_mark:
 All five approaches can be implemented without the need for any real data and you can test the package `mi impute from`.
+In addition, we showed how to incorporate empirical heterogenity between the sites into the final imputation model by fitting a meta-regression model with random effects on the regression coefficients coming from multiple sites.
+This approach is explained in more detail in Resche-Rigon et al. (2018).

 > [!IMPORTANT]
 > Again, please refer to this [preprint](https://www.medrxiv.org/content/10.1101/2024.12.19.24319364v1.full.pdf) for a more detailed description of the steps and assumptions made that are pivotal to understand the concept of cross-site imputation.